freedomotic/fd-developer-manual/docs/source/rules/triggers.rst

 How to filter events using triggers
 -----------------------------------

-Events can be intercepted using triggers.
-Every event has a default channel on which it is notified.
+Events can be intercepted using triggers. each event has a default channel on which it is notified.

 To know which is the default channel of a particular event see listenable events page (TODO ADD A LINK).
-To capture the event you just create a trigger that is listening to the same channel.
+To capture the event you
+just create a trigger that is listening to the same channel.
 For example the **PersonMoving** event is published on the channel ``app.event.sensor.person.movement.moving``.